Porthcawl Regeneration

 Health Services

 85% believe health provision will become "Much or Unacceptably Worse".
-Surgeries are overwhelmed.
+Surgeries are aready overwhelmed.

 What The People Actually Want